 Simpson had watched a documentary on cannabis and inquired about using marijuana with his doctor, who refused to consider cannabis as a treatment.

-Remember, this was in a time where a small percentage supported the medicinal qualities of cannabis.
+Remember, this was in a time when a small percentage supported the medicinal qualities of cannabis.
 Plus, marijuana was still illegal in Canada.
 Simpson went on to source cannabis on his own and saw an improvement in his symptoms.

 Then, in 2003, Simpson was diagnosed with a form of skin cancer called basal cell carcinoma.
 Conventional treatment didn’t work.
 He had seen an improvement with cannabis for his other symptoms, and he had heard about a 1975 study from the Journal of the National Cancer Institute in which THC, the psychoactive compound of cannabis, was found to kill cancer cells in mice.